rebeccabland3/LA-Real-Estate/README.md

 ## Python Libraries
 Pandas, Seaborn, gmap, csv
-gmaps used to plot geographic locations of properties/neighborhoods across LA.
+gmaps was used to plot geographic locations of properties/neighborhoods across LA.
 Pandas used for data manipulation.
 Graphs generated in Seaborn.

 ## Research Questions/rationale
 We investigated the following questions as a way of exploratory analysis of the data